 Looking for New Developments in Manhattan and Brooklyn can be overwhelming, mainly if you haven’t chosen a buyer’s agent and if you have little knowledge of the recommended builders.
 Buyers often opt for off-the-plan new construction properties, but new developments have their set of challenges.

 The New York, real estate market, is unique for several reasons.
-Due to steady high demand for condos and coops, analysts often rank New York as a significant center for real estate investment.
+Due to a steady high demand for condos and coops, analysts often rank New York as a significant center for real estate investment.

 If you buy a well-built new construction developed by a reputable developer, you can count on a good return.
-Buyers have a relatively broad set of options for purchasing properties in New York including off-the-plan purchases, new construction can be an extraordinary investment when choosing the right building in the right location.
+Buyers have a relatively broad set of options for purchasing properties in New York including off-the-plan purchases; new construction can be an extraordinary investment when choosing the right building in the right location.

 However, the competitive nature of the market doesn’t always work in buyers’ favor.
 Many buyers have trouble scheduling a showing or getting accurate information on new developments.